 The stonemason’s cottage stands as a living testament to the enduring value of traditional building techniques.
 These methods, passed down through generations, reflect a deep understanding of local materials, climate, and craftsmanship.
 Preserving and showcasing these techniques not only honors our heritage but also offers sustainable alternatives for modern construction.

 The cruck truss is one of the oldest timber framing methods in the British Isles.
 Made from curved timbers—often split from a single tree—the cruck truss forms an A-frame that supports the roof without the need for internal walls.
 This technique was ideal for cottages and barns, offering both strength and simplicity.
 The stonemason’s cottage features original cruck trusses, showcasing the elegance and durability of hand-hewn timber construction.
+Another unique feature of the Trusses at Ballyrory, is how they were built into the wall-head.
+The expert stonemasonary plus the use of modified lime mortar (early concrete) has ensured that the method for keeping the Trusses in place is highly robost.

 Unlike modern cement, lime mortar is breathable and flexible, making it ideal for stone buildings.
 It allows moisture to escape, preventing damage to the stonework and timber.